robtagg/docker-valheim-server/readme.md

 ## Server Data Persistance

 The server data will be persisted in the chosen paths on the host set by `<HOST_STORAGE_DATA_LOCATION>` and `<HOST_STORAGE_CONFIG_LOCATION>` when starting the container.

-# Todo

-* Run the server as a steam user rather than root